JMS55/jms55.github.io/content/posts/2025_12_23_solari_bevy_0_18/index.md

 Unlike Disney's cache points, we already have a good way to discretize the scene - the spatial hashing we use for the GI world cache.
 We're already sampling DI at each world cache cell - why not additionally build up a CDF, and use that to improve light sampling for ReSTIR DI and Specular GI NEE?
 Or, we could go the other way, and splat each per-pixel sample from ReSTIR DI and Specular GI NEE back into the world cache.
 Or... both?
 Lots of things to experiment with (and not enough time!)

-Lastly, [lineraly-transformed cosines](https://ishaanshah.xyz/risltc) (LTCs) are a promising avenue to explore to improve resampling quality.
+Lastly, [linearly-transformed cosines](https://ishaanshah.xyz/risltc) (LTCs) are a promising avenue to explore to improve resampling quality.

 #### GI Sampling